Theory of Tunneling between Two-Dimensional Electron Layers Driven by Spin Pumping: Adiabatic Regime and Beyond: Conclusion

 \section{Conclusion}

 In this paper, we have investigated the tunneling of spin current and the accompanying charge current due to spin pumping through a tunneling heterostructure that is coupled to a magnetic layer driven at resonance.
 By employing the Floquet-Keldysh Green’s function formalism, we developed a non-perturbative approach to calculate the tunneling spin current and charge current driven by the magnetization precession of the magnetic layer.
 Our analysis reveals how the tunneling spin current is influenced by system parameters such as the precession angle, driving frequency, and interfacial exchange coupling.
 The theoretical framework presented in this paper is applicable across both the adiabatic pumping regime at microwave frequencies and higher frequency regimes beyond the microwave range.
 In the low-frequency regime, we derived analytical expressions for the tunneling spin and charge currents, whose dependence on the driving frequency and the precession angle agrees with the behaviors in the adiabatic regime.
 Our full numerical analysis demonstrates significant deviations from these conventional behaviors when the ratio of driving frequency to exchange coupling is greater than about $0.1$.
 In particular, we find that resonance tunneling can occur which is signified by the occurrence of a peak in the spin current and the charge current.
 While ferromagnetic resonance generally operates within the microwave frequency range, our setup has the potential to reach terahertz frequencies through antiferromagnetic resonance.
-This capability allows for the exploration of spin pumping phenomena at higher frequencies, opening new avenues for research and applications in antiferromagnetic spintronics. \\ \acknowledgments We thank Y. Araki and J.~B. Mohammadi for useful discussions.
+This capability allows for the exploration of spin pumping phenomena at higher frequencies, opening new avenues for research and applications in antiferromagnetic spintronics. \\

+\acknowledgments We thank Y. Araki, J.~B. Mohammadi, and F. Xue for useful discussions.
 This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Early Career Award No. DE-SC0019326 (M.K and W-K.T.) and by the National Science Foundation via Grant No. DMR-2213429 (M.M.A.).